Wíwahokičhiyapi

 April 25, 2026 - February 7, 2026

-Treaties are living documents that are “the supreme law of the land” and remain legally binding agreements that establish the political relationship between Native Nation and the United States government.
-These agreements have established land boundaries, resource rights, reservations; they determine Tribal Nation citizenship and outline mutual obligations.
-The Influence of treaties and the policies surrounding them has been profound, shaping both traditional and contemporary Indigenous art and ways of making.
-This exhibition explores how treaties continue to resonate through Native creativity and expression.
+Treaties are living documents that continue to serve as legally binding agreements shaping the political relationship between Native Nations and the United States government.
+These agreements established land boundaries, resource rights, and reservations; they determine Tribal Nation citizenship and outline mutual obligations.
+The influence of treaties, and the policies surrounding them, has had a profound impact on traditional and contemporary Indigenous life, art, and ways of making and knowing.
+By pairing treaties with historical and contemporary images and art objects, this exhibition explores how treaties continue to impact Native people and reverberate through Native creativity and expression.

 Mikayla Patton, For Mom, 2023, Handmade paper, sweet grass dye, ash, india ink, beeswax, porcupine quills, and leather, 27 x 25 x 25 in.